A Lawyer’s Creed of Professionalism of the State Bar of Arizona

 - I will endeavor to achieve my client's lawful objectives in business transactions and in litigation as expeditiously and economically as possible;

-- In appropriate cases, I will counsel my client with respect to mediation, arbitration and other alternative methods of resolving disputes;
+- In appropriate cases, I will counsel my client with respect to alternative methods of resolving disputes;

 - I will advise my client that civility and courtesy are not to be equated with weakness;

 - While I must abide by my client's decision concerning the objectives of the representation, I nevertheless will counsel my client that a willingness to initiate or engage in settlement discussions is consistent with effective and honorable representation.

 B. With respect to opposing parties and their counsel: